e-c-k-e-r/vall-e/docs/models.md

 * the embedded inputs are then passed through each layer of the transformer (or other model type)
 * the last hidden states are then passed through the output head / classifier / projection, resulting in logit probabilities to sample from.

+The beauty of a transformer, I feel, is that you can easily define any task at it, and it should follow through with it very well.

 The inputs are sequenced in a way that the given task requires automatically, and the outputs are handled as per the class that extends the base model.

-While the original paper called for a separate AR model and a NAR model, you can actually train a unified model for effectively free, as the internal states of the two should overlap quite a lot.
+While the original paper called for a separate AR model and a NAR model, and by treating the AR and the NAR as unique tasks, you can actually train a unified model for effectively free, as the internal states of the two should overlap quite a lot.

 ## The AR (Autoregressive) Model